Weakness in bank stocks leaves indexes mixed on Wall Street

 Investors have been reassured by Powell’s comment earlier that the Fed’s key interest rate will be kept near zero through 2023 even as inflation is forecast to pick up.

 One company to watch later will be GameStop, which will report its quarterly results after the closing bell.
 GameStop has been a stock of great interest to a community of online investors, who pushed the stock to astronomical heights earlier in the year.
 The stock continues to be extremely volatile, often moving more than 10% on a given day.
-It was up 5% in late morning trading.
+It was down 3.7% in afternoon trading.